|Home||About BCF||Choirs||Events||Joining Us||Brentwood||Contact|

 Stephen is a trustee of the Royal College of Organists.
 He studied at Trinity College of Music, under Gladys Puttick, and then at Sussex University, where he was organ scholar under John Birch.
 He became a Fellow of the Royal College of Organists at the age of eighteen, and holds the Silver Medal of the Worshipful Company of Musicians.
 He is now a trustee of the Royal College of Organists.

 In 2007 he directed a concert of John Gardner's music, in the composer's presence, at Brentwood Cathedral.
 Earlier that year, as part of the composer's 90th birthday celebrations, he was honoured to participate in the official birthday concert.
-His new CD recording of John Gardner's music for organ and brass has just been issued.
-Stephen King also regularly participates in musical activities in Southend-on-Sea, and is a founding trustee of the Suthend Boys' Choir and Southend Girls' Choir Trust.
-He undertook some accompanying for the choirs' recent visits to Australia, and America, in venues ranging from the Sydney Opera House to St John's Cathedral, Los Angeles.
+His issued a CD recording of John Gardner's music for organ and brass in 2010.
+Stephen King regularly participates in musical activities in Southend-on-Sea, and is a founding trustee of the Southend Boys' Choir and Southend Girls' Choir Trust.
+He undertook some accompanying for the choirs' during visits to Australia, and America, in venues ranging from the Sydney Opera House to St John's Cathedral, Los Angeles.